 The directors act as liquidators unless one or more other persons are appointed as liquidators under the articles of association or by resolution of the shareholders.
 The names of the liquidators must be registered in the companies register.
-A notice to creditors must then be published in the official gazette of the Wiener Zeitung (→ WZ)German text and in any other publications specified in the articles of association.
+A notice to creditors must then be published on EVI (→ WZ)German text and in any other publications specified in the articles of association.

 The notice invites the company's creditors to report to the liquidator.
 Known creditors must be informed immediately.